mateeeeeee/Ola/README.md

 ## Syntax
 The translation unit, at the top level, consists of import statements and global declarations.
 All the import statements must be at the top of the file.
 If the global declaration is extern, it means it's defined somewhere else.
 If not, it can be either private or public.
 By default, both function and variable declarations are private.
-Private declarations are not visible outside of the translation unit where they are defined unlike public ones.
+Private declarations are not visible outside of the translation unit in which they are defined.
 ### Import statement
-Import statement has a following syntax:
+Import statement has a following grammar:
 ```
 <import-declaration> ::= import <import_identifier>;
 <import_identifier> ::= <identifier>{.<identifier>}*